GO-SHIP-Oceanography/.github/contributing.md

 If a code needs modifying for a specific cruise in a way that is more than just a local change we suggest creating a branch for that cruise.
-It can then be decided at a later date whether to tisy this code and merge any updates back into the main repository branch.
+It can then be decided at a later date whether to tidy this code and merge any updates back into the main repository branch.